Chase78712002/alvinchlin_tech_blog/README.md

 - [x] Change sidebar open/close swiping behavior to improve UX.
 - [x] Improve post's "back to posts" and "edit post" buttons
 - [x] Improve "new post" button position in Post Index.
+- [] Add ability to draft and save the draft without publishing it right away.